Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 1. Are field/item names hardcoded (e.g. you have code that look like `order["item_id"]`)?
 Use a `dataclass`, which enforces the presence of these names
-2. Do you need to loop over field/items names?
-Use a `dict`, which makes this iteration very easy (whereas the way of doing this with a `dataclass` is slightly obscure)
+2. Do you need to loop over field/items names or dynamically add/remove items?
+   Use a `dict`.

 # Example

-Let's see how these heuristics apply in a longer program.
+Let's see how these heuristics apply in a larger program.
 This script uploads a directory of text files to object storage (here S3).
-Each file's object key looks like this:
+Each file's object key will be:
 ```
 {id}/{start_timestamp}/{session_name}
 ```
-and the necessary metadata to derive this key is stored on the first line of each file in this format:
+and the metadata used to derive this key is stored on the first line of each file in this format:
 ```text
 # id=53,started_at=2021-01-02T11:30:00Z,session_name=daring_foolion